krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 > that are in the mainstream today and also from ideas imported from other domains like
 > manufacturing—another significant branch.

-It allows us to model and measure software development as it is—messy, irregular, highly variable, deeply time- and history-dependent work involving humans, machines, and codified knowledge, forming complex, interconnected systems—where being able to move beyond proxies and observe what _is_ in rich
+It allows us to model and measure software development as it is— bespoke, messy, irregular, highly variable, deeply time- and history-dependent work involving humans, machines, and codified knowledge, forming complex, interconnected systems—where being able to move beyond proxies and observe what _is_ in rich